 “I love you, but we cannot see a way that you can live under this roof if you’re going to fundamentally go against the grain of our beliefs.”
 This line, spoken by Russell Crowe playing a Baptist pastor in rural Arkansas, is the crux of one of the most painful scenes in Boy Erased.
-The film, set for wide release on November 2, is an adaptation of Garrard Conley’s 2016 memoir of the same title.
+The film, which came out in November 2018, is an adaptation of Garrard Conley’s 2016 memoir of the same title.
 It follows a 19-year-old (played by Lucas Hedges) as he is forced by his parents to attend a faith-based program intent on “correcting” his homosexuality.

-It’s the second picture this year to tackle the subject of conversion therapy, following the premiere of The Miseducation of Cameron Post at Sundance in January.
+It was the second picture to tackle the subject of conversion therapy that year, following the premiere of The Miseducation of Cameron Post at Sundance in January.
 Starring Chloe Grace-Moretz, Post similarly tells the story of a small-town teen coerced into anti-gay counselling after her boyfriend catches her making out with a girl.

 Peter Gajdics was 24 when he was referred to a local licensed psychiatrist by a doctor in Victoria, B.C.
 The writer, whose book about his experience with conversion therapy, The Inheritance of Shame, was published in May 2017, had just told his family that he was gay—and they rejected him.
 Soon after, Gajdics moved away from his hometown of Vancouver to start over.
 But dealing with his family’s rejection wasn’t as easy as just putting miles between them.
 “I was isolated and depressed,” he recalls.
 It was 1989, the early days of the AIDS crisis and, for Peter, the cultural fear and panic around the disease was further stigmatizing what it meant to be gay at the time.
 A victim of childhood sexual abuse, he was also carrying some pretty significant emotional trauma that he had never dealt with.
 So therapy, in many ways, was overdue.